chinenual/Chinenual-VCV/README.md

   conventions as Impromptu's CLOCKED BPM output (BPM = 120 * 2^voltage).
 If unconnected, sets the MIDI tempo to 120 BPM.
 An LED style display shows the BPM.

+* **ACTIVE** - This output gate is high when the recorder is actively capturing events.
+It can be used to synchronize the MIDI Recoding with an audio recording.
+When **Align At First Note** is enabled, this goes high after the first note is detected, else as soon as the recording is started.

+*  An LED under the **ACTIVE** port lights up when the recorder is capturing events (it lights up when the **ACTIVE** gate is high).

 The remaining inputs accept the same signals as the VCV core CV-MIDI module, each row feeding a separate polyphonic track in the target MIDI file.
 CV input voltage ranges default to the same ranges